javiervidrua/javiervidrua.github.io/_posts/2020-09-24-learn-port-forwarding-and-tunneling.md

 ## 1 - <u>Port forwarding/redirection</u>
 Let's explain *port forwarding* using a simple example:

-Supose that you are at work on your computer, and you want to navigate to *Github*, but you can't because **there is a firewall that only allows communications on port 123 (NTP)***.
+Suppose that you are at work on your computer, and you want to navigate to *Github*, but you can't because **there is a firewall that only allows communications on port 123 (NTP)***.
 You try to go to *Github* but the requests get dropped by the firewall and the page doesn't load.

 So what do you do?